What Should I Use For Inclusive Tax Computation?

 • What if GSTR 9 is filed incorrectly?

-Only the corresponding forms should be used to correct errors made in GSTR 1 or GSTR 3B.
-There is no way to fix the GSTR 9 yearly return.
+Businesses should only use the corresponding forms to correct errors made in GSTR 1 or GSTR 3B.
+However, there is no way to fix the GSTR 9 yearly return.

 • Is TDS refundable?

-The amount that is taken out of a taxpayer’s income, such as their paycheck, bank account interest, rent, etc., is known as Tax Deducted at Source (TDS).
+The taxpayer’s income, such as their paycheck, bank account interest, rent, etc., has Tax Deducted at Source (TDS) removed.
 You are eligible for a TDS Refund if the TDS collected exceeds the amount you owe the government.

 author avatar